How To Get Into Star Trek: An Exhaustive List by a Bored Nerd

 City on the Edge of Forever

-4 The Voyage Home <-this one starts weird because of what happens in 3, but 3 isn't that great although it does have Christopher Lloyd playing a Klingon
+The Voyage Home Hey, Star Trek is fun.
+This one starts weird because of what happens in 3, but 3 isn't that great despite featuring Christopher Lloyd playing a Klingon so you should skip it.

 TNG